Tips For Efficient Medical Documentation

 While copy-forwarding feels like an effective way to expedite the note-taking process, the increased risk for including outdated or unnecessary information often makes it counterproductive.
 In 2016, fees incurred for improper payment rate for Medicare exceeded more than $40 billion – in large part due to incorrect coding, insufficient documentation, and inclusion of unnecessary information.

-Copy-forwarding is just one of many tactics employed by doctors in an effort to spend less time on documentation and more time with patients.
+Copy-forwarding is just one of many tactics employed by clinicians in an effort to spend less time on documentation and more time with patients.
 Fortunately, there are other (more effective) solutions.
 Here are 4 ways to maximize the efficiency of your documentation process without jeopardizing the quality of the notes themselves.

-Delegating allows you to use your time more effectively by reassigning tasks that do not necessitate a medical doctor to perform.
+Delegating allows you to use your time more effectively by reassigning tasks that do not necessitate a medical provider to perform.
 When it comes to medical documentation, prime candidates for delegation include verbatim transcription of the patient visit, organization of notes, and data entry into the EHR.

-One of the most effective ways doctors can delegate is to leverage an AI powered scribe.
+One of the most effective ways clinicians can delegate is to leverage an AI powered scribe.
 Unlike dictation software, AI scribes can handle note-taking completely autonomously, and they do so at a fraction of the cost of a human scribe.

 Taking EHR shortcuts not only impacts the efficiency and accuracy of your notes, it can also impact your bottom line.
 If you regularly speed through notes between patient visits, you are more susceptible to undercode and lose out on potential revenue or overcode and risk insurance penalties.